Skip to main content

 Disk space issues

-Logs, caches, or repositories grew over time Check df -h, rotate logs, clean caches, and scale storage if needed.
+Logs, caches, repositories, or embedded database files grew over time Check df -h, rotate logs, clean caches, back up required data, and scale storage if needed.

 High memory usage